trisfaizal/Marketing-Site/_posts/2017-11-08-publishing-workflows-for-jekyll-editors.md

 Looking forward we're considering ways we can give editors an even deeper Git experience.
 We're asking ourselves:

-* How can we support hundreds of editors update content on single site?
+* How can we support hundreds of editors updating content on single site?
 * How can we provide enough information so a non-technical editor can confidently merge a PR and know what is changing?
 * How can we empower editors to try radical new ideas without fearing they'll break the site if they need to undo them?

-Git has answers to all of these.
-We're working on making it easy for editors to understand.
+If we can answer these questions, we will enable workflows that have never before been possible with a CMS.